vuestorefront/vue-storefront/packages/core/docs/enterprise/feature-list.md

 **1. No UI/functional limitations**

 Vue Storefront is just a framework, and you can build your UI in any way you want.
-Anything that is possible with Nuxt is also possible with Vue Storefront
+Anything possible with Nuxt is also possible with Vue Storefront.

 **2. Backend-agnostic**